liuqivandy/scRNABatchQC/README.md

 Check and compare the quality of two scRNA-seq datasets from Retinal Bipolar Neurons (Cell 2016 Aug 25;166(5):1308-1323 ).
 The scRNA-seq dataset should be provided by the gene(row)-cell(column) matrix and the rowname should be gene symbol.Since one dataset has more than 14,000 cells and 2,4904 genes,  memory >=8Gb is required.
 A report named "report.html" will be generated in your working directory.

 One SingleCellExperiment object (scesMerge) containing the combined dataset and a list of SingleCellExperiment objects (sces, each object contains the preprocessed dataset and metadata for one dataset) will be returned.

-It took ~2.5 min on a MacBook Pro laptop with 3.1 GHz Intel Core i5 and 16 Gb memory, and ~3 min on a Windows desktop with an Intel(R) Xeon(R) CPU E5-2620 0 at 2 GHz and 32 GB memory.

 ```
 library(scRNABatchQC)